pooja-gera/TheWireUsChallenge/SQL_Day2/README.md

-# SQL Challenge- The Store Search
+# SQL Challenge - The Store Search
+# DAY TWO
+# Challenge Master - Aishwarya

 A game enthusiast is on his way to find new gaming equipments and accessories.
 A guy who is new to Delhi, he is unaware of the stores around him.